 Consequently I had no problem getting started on New Year’s Day.
 William had already left earlier, as he is in a hurry to get to Ushuaia.
 I have plenty of time and want to take the path less pedalled again.
 When I got outside and finished loading my bike I first put on sunglasses, as it was such a nice day.
 There was hardly any wind and Windguru says it will stay that way for several days.
 If that comes true I’ll have an easy ride into Ushuaia indeed.
 It appears to me that southern Tierra del Fuego has much less wind in general, judging by the trees I saw.

 The ferry leaves at 9:00 and I planned to leave the hostel well before 8:00 to make sure I would certainly be on time.
 By about 7:00 I had all my bags packed and went downstairs.
 The manager was preparing breakfast and said it would be available at 7:30.
 He also said that 8:00 would give me plenty of time to catch the ferry.
-Thus I sat down in the common room with a book to wait for breakfast.
+Thus I sat down in the common room with one of the hostel’s books to wait for breakfast.
 And boy am I glad I waited!
 This was probably the best breakfast I had in South America, with yogurt, cake, fresh fruit, bread and even an omelet.
 I was the first at the breakfast table and also the first to leave just before 8:00.
-The ride to the ferry terminal is about 6 kilometers, so no problem there.
+The ride to the ferry terminal is about 6 kilometres, so no problem there.
 It is still a good idea to arrive early, since there was quite a long line of people waiting to buy a ticket.
 Cyclists only need a passenger ticket, the bike is taken on for free.

 On Christmas day I got started a bit later than usual, but so did my host.
 At breakfast I got a large piece of cake in addition to the usual bread.
 As I walked out the sun was shining and I got quite warm, so I was thinking about removing a layer of clothing, but decided against it for now.
 When I got onto the road the sun disappeared and I was soon adding layers instead.